michaelharms/comcrawl/README.md

 ## Code of Conduct

-When accessing Common Crawl, please beware these guidelines posted by one of the Common Crawl maintainers.
+When accessing Common Crawl, please beware these guidelines posted by one of the Common Crawl maintainers:

 https://groups.google.com/forum/#!msg/common-crawl/3QmQjFA_3y4/vTbhGqIBBQAJ

-## History